mirabelle514/letters-of-US-history/README.md

   - Sources
 - **Responsive Design**: Mobile-friendly layout with elegant typography and smooth animations

+### Chronological Navigation

+Each president page includes a "Presidential Timeline" navigation section at the bottom with:

+- **Previous President**: Navigate to the predecessor (orange button)
+- **All Presidents**: Return to the main grid view (purple button)
+- **Timeline**: View chronological timeline (dark gray button)
+- **Next President**: Navigate to the successor (green button)

+This allows users to seamlessly browse through presidents in chronological order, with special handling for the first president (no predecessor) and current president (no successor).

 ### URL Structure

 President pages are accessed via `/presidents/:name` routes: